-Offering certification for training services that include a restrictive intervention
+Offering certification for training services that include a restrictive physical intervention

 Bild Association of

-BILD Association of Certified Training has been set up to certify training services that include a restrictive intervention.
+Bild Association of Certified Training has been set up to certify training services that include a restrictive physical intervention.
 We are licenced by the Restraint Reduction Network to certify services as complying with the Restraint Reduction Network Training Standards.

 What do you need to know about certification?